 What is Battery Energy Storage?

-Battery energy storage systems are typically configured in one of two ways: (a) a power configuration or (b) an energy configuration, depending on their intended application.
+Battery energy storage systems are typically configured in one of two ways, depending on their intended application:

 In a power configuration, the batteries are used to inject a large amount of power into the grid in a relatively short period of time, which requires a high inverter-to-battery ratio.
 A typical application would be to simulate a gas turbine ramp-up for frequency regulation, spinning reserve, or black-start capacity.